mitranim/posterus/readme.md

 #### `Future.from(error, result)`

-Shortcut to creating a future that immediately arrives with `error` and `result`.
+Shortcut to creating a future that immediately settles with `error` and `result`.
 Similar to `Promise.reject` and `Promise.resolve`, combined into one "errback" signature.
 Following the errback convention, the future will be rejected if `error` is truthy, and successfully resolved otherwise.